kanehekili/VideoCut/README.md

 The current version is written in python3 and uses the qt5 widget kit.

 ### Prerequisites
-* Arch: python3, python-pillow and mpv
+* Arch: python3 and mpv
-* Debian/Mint/Ubuntu: python3 python3-pil libmpv1 python3-pyqt5.qtopengl (no-recommends)
+* Debian/Mint/Ubuntu: python3 libmpv1 python3-pyqt5.qtopengl (no-recommends)
   #not working for Ubuntu 18.4: libmpv - use python3-opencv instead
-* Fedora: python3-pillow-qt and mpv-libs.x86_64
+* Fedora: mpv-libs.x86_64
 * ffmpeg > 3.X to 5.X
 * python3-pyqt5
 * optional:(legacy) OpenCV 2.4 up to OpenCV 4.x (must be build with ffmpeg - with all its dependencies)